 The City will continue to provide housing and associated supportive services for persons with HIV/AIDS through a combination of development of new housing, project-based assistance in existing affordable housing developments; and tenant-based assistance to allow households to find their own housing in the private market.
 The City will enhance outcomes via housing first model under the Alameda County EveryOne Home Plan.

-Responsible Agency: Oakland Department of Housing and Community Development

-Potential Funding Source: Development impact fees, HOME, HOPWA, local infrastructure bond funds, and other local, State, and federal funding as available

-Objective: The City will continue to provide bonus scoring points for special needs populations as found in current practices.
+Responsible Agency: Oakland Department of Housing and Community Development Potential Funding Source: Development impact fees, HOME, HOPWA, local infrastructure bond funds, and other local, State, and federal funding as available Timeline: Ongoing, 2023-2031 Objective: The City will continue to provide bonus scoring points for special needs populations as found in current practices.
+Action 3.7.3: Accessible units in new housing developments.